ctu-mrs/mrs_apptainer/README.md

 [MRS Singularity] user@hostname:~$ catkin init
 [MRS Singularity] user@hostname:~$ catkin build
 ```
-This should compile your software.
 Although the workspace resides on your host computer, the software cannot be run by the host system.
-The dependencies are fullfilled by the container.
+The container fulfills the dependencies.
-In order to run the sofware, go into the singularity container (`./wrapper.sh`) and run the software through there.
+To run the software, go into the singularity container (`./wrapper.sh`) and run the software through there.
 ```bash
 ./wrapper.sh
 [MRS Singularity] user@hostname:~$ cd ~/user_ros_workspace/src/example_ros_packages/tmux_scripts/waypoint_flie